mzazon/awesome-cloud-projects/gcp/real-time-iot-data-processing-iot-core-dataprep/real-time-iot-data-processing-iot-core-dataprep.md

    echo "✅ Dataprep service account configured with appropriate permissions"
    ```

    The Dataprep service account now has the necessary permissions to read from Pub/Sub, process data through Dataflow, and write results to BigQuery.
-This security configuration follows the principle of least privilege while enabling seamless data pipeline operations.
+This security configuration follows the principle of least privilege while enabling seamless data pipeline operations that can automatically adapt to changing data patterns and quality issues.

 5. **Create IoT Device Simulator**:

    Simulating realistic IoT device behavior is essential for testing data pipeline performance and data quality processing.
-This simulator generates sensor readings with intentional data quality issues including missing values, outliers, and formatting inconsistencies that mirror real-world IoT challenges.
+This simulator generates sensor readings with intentional data quality issues including missing values, outliers, and formatting inconsistencies that mirror real-world IoT challenges, providing a comprehensive test environment for the data processing pipeline.

    ```bash
    # Create Python script for IoT device simulation